Share this guide:

 There are several ways you can make your taxi insurance policy cheaper, here are a few tips to help you reduce your premium:

-- No Claims Discount - If you avoid claiming on your insurance, over time you will build up a no claims discount, which will ultimately bring your premiums down.
+- No claims discount - If you avoid claiming on your insurance, over time you will build up a no claims bonus, which will ultimately bring your premiums down.

 - Security - Increase the security of your car.
 You can do this by making sure it is parked in a safe location, such as in a locked garage.